-27. This was confirmed in a January 18, 2024, email to Mr. Colosi from Elizabeth Landrum, Fish and Wildlife Biologist for the USFWS Florida Ecological Services Field Office, explaining that "[l]egally, [USFWS] can't issue an [individual ITP] that would undermine the County's ability to fulfill the terms of their existing [HCP]" and that "[USFWS] can't issue a release letter for your property regardless of the results of any environmental survey."
-Exhibit B.

-28. This was also confirmed in a January 19, 2024, email to Mr. Colosi from Jamie Scudera, the Projects Manager for Charlotte County Community services, in which she stated that "[USFWS] has taken the stance they will not review parcels in our county since they issued us a county wide take permit.
+- 37. Despite her detailed exposition of the individual ITP process and likely requirements, Ms. Landrum later told Mr. Colosi in a January 18, 2024, email that "[l]egally, [the Service] can't issue an [individual ITP] that would undermine the County's ability to fulfill the terms of their existing [HCP]" and that "[the Service] can't issue a release letter for your property regardless of the results of any environmental survey."
+Exhibit C. Mr. Colosi understood this to mean that applying for an individual ITP through the Service would be futile and his only option to develop the Property would be to pay the County's exorbitant and arbitrary Scrub-jay Fee. - 38.
+This was further confirmed in a January 19, 2024, email to Mr. Colosi from Jamie Scudera, the Projects Manager for Charlotte County Community Services, in which she stated that "[the Service] has taken the stance they will not review parcels in our county since they issued us a county wide take permit.
 Your only other option would be not to buy anything in a scrub jay area because there is no other alternative besides our plan at this time."
-Exhibit C (emphasis added).
+Exhibit D (emphasis added).

-29. The above correspondences together show that the only avenue available for Mr. Colosi to develop his property is to first apply to the County for inclusion in the County's ITP and HCP.
+39. The above correspondences together demonstrate that, from the time he purchased the Property until early this year, the only avenue available for Mr. Colosi to develop the Property was to apply to the County for inclusion in the County's ITP and HCP and pay an unconstitutional fee.